terminalcloud/apps/docs/postgres.md

 ## Additional Tools

 ### PgWeb
 **PgWeb** is Web-based PostgreSQL database browser written in Go.
-It requires a database with filled with some data to work and it will stick to the port 8080 by default.
+It requires a database with filled with some data to work and it will listen at port 8080 by default.

 ```

 Usage:
   pgweb [OPTIONS]